-- La Vela (66-seat complimentary bistro)
+- La Vela (66-seat complementary bistro)

-The ship had several bars, clubs and discos, including the Nightclub, the Lounge, Rendezvous Lounge, the cigar bar.
+The ship had several bars, clubs, and discos, including the Nightclub, the Lounge, Rendezvous Lounge, the cigar bar.
 Among the onboard activities were computer classes, bingo, trivia games, dancing classes.

 - Theater (main show lounge for grand-style show productions; with a revolving stage and eight dynamic LED screens)